cabforum/smime/SBR.md

 ## 8.7 Review of Enterprise RA or Technically Constrained Subordinate CA

-The CA SHALL ensure the practices and procedures of each Enterprise RA or Technically Constrained Subordinate CA are in compliance with these Requirements and the relevant CP and/or CPS.
+The CA SHALL ensure the practices and procedures of each Enterprise RA or Technically Constrained Subordinate CA are in compliance with these Requirements and the relevant CP and/or CPS before Certificates may be approved by the Enterprise RA or issued by the Technically Constrained Subordinate CA.

-The CA SHALL internally audit the compliance of Enterprise RAs or Technically Constrained Subordinate CAs with these Requirements on an annual basis.
+The CA SHALL internally audit the compliance of Enterprise RAs or Technically Constrained Subordinate CAs with these Requirements on an annual basis, and SHALL include review of an appropriate quarterly sample of issued Certificates.

 # 9. OTHER BUSINESS AND LEGAL MATTERS